solubis/angular-ui/src/components/datatable/README.md

 | `mdOptions`       | `array`           | Row limit options.
 The default is `[5, 10, 15]` |
 | `mdTotal`         | `integer`         | Total number of items. |

-The `md-label` attribute has the following properties.
+The `m-label` attribute has the following properties.

 | Property    | Type     | Default |
 | :---------- | :------- | :------ |